 Things to do in Raksham

 Raksham is an idyllic little village with very little to do.
 If you're here during August-September, you'll see all of Raksham covered in orange and pink blossoms.
-Take long walks or short hikes to find the best vantage points to photograph these blooms.
-You'll notice that any itinerary for Kinnaur valley usually ignores Raksham but I highly recommend visiting this gem of a place if you're looking for an offbeat place or if you're taking a trip to Kinnaur during August-September.
+Take long walks through the village or short hikes to find the best vantage points to photograph these blooms.
+You'll notice that any itinerary for Kinnaur valley usually ignores Raksham but I highly recommend visiting this gem of a place if you're looking for an offbeat place or if you're taking a trip to Kinnaur during the months of August-September.

 Day 6 - Chitkul